 Next to this, thanks to the short learning curve and the rich ecosystem, you can already find and implement many ready-to-use solutions.

-Because of lots of contributors and extremely active community, React documentation is getting better each and every day, and most of the issues that have been ever reported are fixed now.
+Because of lots of contributors and an extremely active community, React documentation is getting better each and every day, and most of the issues that have been ever reported are fixed now.

-This makes React a very stable and mature technology and attracts many open source initiatives.
+This makes React a very stable and mature technology and attracts many open-source initiatives.

 6. Effective Testing

-Testing of React applications is straightforward thanks to one-way data flow and single responsibility rule embodied in its components.
+Testing of React applications is straightforward thanks to the one-way data flow and single responsibility rule embodied in its components.

 Predictable data flow and functional programming concepts widely used in React development make error detection possible at an early stage of development.

 All of this results in effective teamwork and project maintainability.